 The best plants and vegetables for beginner gardeners

 We like to help our budding gardeners out over here at LoveTheGarden, by making sure we always include a range of how-to-guides, as well as concise inspiration, recommendations and advice.
-After all we want to help your grow your skillset and bloom as gardeners as well as improve your garden.
+After all, we want to help you grow your skillset and bloom as gardeners as well as improve your garden.

 If the warmer weather and sunnier days have got you interested in trying your hand at a bit of gardening, you’ve come to the right place and at the right time, with spring being a wonderful time to begin digging, planting and getting your hands dirty…

 - Plan what kind of garden you want to build: Do you want a flower garden, vegetable patch, herb garden of a bit of everything?
 Maybe you just want to add a few hanging baskets to spruce up your patio.
 Either way, the first thing you need as a newbie gardener is a plan.

 - Consider the weather and environment: how much light do you get?
 Do you get a lot of rain?
 There are so many different species around that can be seeds that have set requirements, and you will be more successful if you buy in accordance with the environment you are working with.
 After all, you could be the best gardener there ever was, but you’re still not going to be able to convince a tropical rain forest plant to grow in the desert.

 - Before you plant – improve your soil: Aim for soil that represents a chocolate cake – crumbly and moist.
 You can give your garden a boost with a healthy dose of organic matter which comes in ready-made bags that are easy to use if you are a beginner.